xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

 > Requirements:
 > Katalon Recorder version 5.6.0 onwards.

-Dynamic Test Suite has multiple test cases added at run time via a search query.
+With Dynamic Test Suites, you can add multiple test cases at run time via a search query.
 It allows users to execute test cases with certain tags dynamically.

 In this article, we show you how to categorize test cases with tags and execute them in a dynamic test suite.